-78 March 4, 2004, Peters Interview Transcript, p.
+March 4, 2004, Peters Interview Transcript, p.
 4

 March 26, 2003, Welsh Interview Transcript (Air Force Working Group), p.
-28
+28 things.
+And part of that probably started with the desired, you know, keep confidentiality when the cadets want it and that sort of thing. . . .
+"80"

-As a result, BrigGen Welsh and decided to develop a notification form.81 BrigGen Welsh recalled that he began this change around Spring 2000.82 He also recalled asking then from May 31, 2000 to July 29, 2001, to begin drafting a notification form.
+As a result, BrigGen Welsh and decided to develop a notification form.
+BrigGen Welsh recalled that he began this change around Spring 2000.
+He also recalled asking then from May 31, 2000 to July 29, 2001, to begin drafting a notification form.
 BrigGen Welsh reviewed a draft.
 AFOSI looked at the draft as well, because:

 "...
 I wanted to make sure that AFOSI Detachment Commander] was comfortable and whoever the colonel was who was the Deputy Chief of the AFOSI at the time who came out to the Academy and talked to us about this, that they had a chance to see it and comment.
-As a result, there was a coordination process that took a while to get it finalized."83
+As a result, there was a coordination process that took a while to get it finalized."